By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 This problem has become so severe that two and three-year-old’s are now being brought in for diagnosis and medication to improve their attention.
 The fear has become that some children may forget how to grow older if they do not get medications.

-The magnitude of this crisis has required that an army of child psychiatrist be redeployed from less serious issues like schizophrenia and suicidal depression to facing the onslaught of pediatric ADHD.
+The magnitude of this crisis has required that an army of child psychiatrists be redeployed from less serious issues like schizophrenia and suicidal depression to facing the onslaught of pediatric ADHD.

 In fairness to the manufacturers of stimulant ADHD medications, the evidence does not indicate that childhood use of stimulant ADHD medications increases adult drug abuse.